arve0/master/thesis_web.md

 and columns, yielding the fast Fourier transform which reduces the calculation complexity from $O(mn)$ to $O(m \log{m} + n \log{n})$.

-As briefly mentioned, DFT has the property that a element wise multiplication in the frequency domain with one of the images complex conjugated is equivalent as a cross-correlation in the real domain.
+The DFT has the property that a element wise multiplication in the frequency domain with one of the images complex conjugated is equivalent to a cross-correlation in the real domain.
 The cross-correlation theorem states

 $$ f(x,y) \openbigstar g(x,y) =
     \mathfrak{F}^{-1} \left\{ F^\ast(u,v) G(u,v) \right\}.